By Pension and Benefits Editorial Staff

 - A proposed rule to codify current PBGC practice governing the production of official information or testimony by PBGC employees in certain proceedings.

-- Proposed regulations would update the methodology for setting interest assumptions in single-employer plans under the benefit payments regulation.
+- Proposed regulations would update the methodology for setting interest and mortality assumptions in single-employer plans under the benefit payments regulation.

 - A proposed rulemaking would modernize the rules for requesting and disclosing PBGC records under the Freedom of Information Act (FOIA).